Become a Volunteer

 - Your pet must have up-to-date vaccination records and a document signed by a veterinarian certifying your pet is in good health.
 A copy of the animal's rabies vaccination record is required, unless the pet is a species not required by the state of Florida to have a rabies vaccination.
 A rabies tag is not acceptable.

-- Pet handlers must be 16 or older, or 10 and older with guardian participation and written consent.
+- Pet handlers must be 14 or older (with guardian participation and written consent if under 18).

 - Dogs that have been trained to aggressively protect or that have been encouraged to bite may not volunteer.